zzzprojects/docs/entityframework-extensions.net/pages/getting-started/tutorial-bulk-savechanges.md

 [BulkSaveChanges](bulk-savechanges) method is the upgraded version of `SaveChanges`.

-All changes made in the context are persisted in the database but way faster by reducing the number of database round-trip required!
+All changes made in the context are persisted in the database but way faster by reducing the number of database round-trips required!

 BulkSaveChanges supports everything: